CalebJ2/KOS/doc/source/addons/Trajectories.rst

      :attr:`AVAILABLE`                     bool(readonly)            True if a compatible Trajectories version is installed.
      :attr:`HASIMPACT`                     bool(readonly)            True if Trajectories has calculated an impact position for the current vessel.
      :attr:`IMPACTPOS`                     GeoCoordinates(readonly)  Returns a `LATLNG` with the predicted impact position.
+     :attr:`IMPACTVEL`                     Vector(readonly)          Returns a Vector with the predicted impact velocity.
+     :attr:`SPACEORBIT`                    Orbit(readonly)           Returns an Orbit structure for the predicted orbit after aerobreaking.
      :attr:`PLANNEDVECT`                   Vector(readonly)          Direction to point to follow predicted trajectory.
      :attr:`SETTARGET(position)`           void                      Set Trajectories target.
      :attr:`CORRECTEDVECT`                 Vector(readonly)          A hint about the direction you should go to reach the target.